Scholarships for college: Finding the financing

 Students with rigorous athletic schedules are naturally committed to many activities that take up much of their time.
 For these individuals, although traditional financial aid can help, most would prefer to avoid student loans since working, even part time, during school can make it nearly impossible to devote appropriate time to courses and extracurricular study.
 Like many other forms of scholarships, those granted for the love of the game can come from many sources.
 The applicant’s university may provide generous awards to those who make top honor on a team, while numerous local funds from private multicultural organizations help support other student athletes.
 It is important to note that athletic scholarships normally apply to the traditional 4-year school environment with established competitive sports, which is not common for schools serving the nontraditional student.

-Many financially minded students begin their college career at a community college then transfer into a four-year school to complete their degree.
+Many financially minded students begin their education at a community college then transfer into a four-year school to complete their degree.
 This can have great advantages for a student’s wallet, since most 2-year schools have significantly affordable tuition rates.
 Some universities recognize and reward these students by creating partnerships with community colleges and offer them special transfer scholarships to them.
-One example of this is Brandman University, who has partnered with colleges throughout the country to offer students a Summer Break Transfer Award.
-This unique opportunity waives the cost of one summer term course when they are admitted through the Early Advantage Program, an agreement that streamlines the transfer process for students coming from a partner school to Brandman.
+Specific states have also taken measures to standardize the transfer process.
+California, for example, has implemented a transfer pathway for students graduating from in-state community colleges with an Associate Degree for Transfer (ADT) and then wishing to transfer to a four-year, independent non profit institution like Brandman.
+As you can see there are plenty of options for students coming from a local college.
+If you're following this path consider checking out the transfer student's guide to choosing the right college to explore four factors to consider in the process.

 Once students have narrowed down their options to a set of scholarship opportunities the next step is to go through the submission process.
 The most important thing to remember is that each process can be quite different than another, except for federal grants which are dictated by legal standards, criterion may change by funding source.
 Qualifications for merit scholarships may vary based on the university’s preference.
 Some require community service participation and/or a minimum grade point average.
 Companies and charitable foundations that provide funds might require applicants to write formal essays that proves why they deserve the award, and forms themselves often are structured differently.